-Aiming to demystify industrial robotics for construction, DataForm Lab is organizing the first of an upcoming series of workshops on Robotic Construction in order to bring professionals in the Architecture, Engineering and Construction (AEC) industry closer to advanced fabrication technologies.
+Aiming to demystify industrial robotics for construction, DataForm Lab is organizing a workshop on Robotic Construction in order to bring professionals in the Architecture, Engineering and Construction (AEC) industry closer to advanced fabrication technologies.

 ROBOTIC CONSTRUCTION V1.0 // Saturday 15th & 22nd February 2020